First Lunar Outpost

 First Lunar Outpost was a proposal for a crewed lunar mission that would have launched sometime in the 2010s.
 It was part of George H. W. Bush's Space Exploration Initiative.
-The main purpose of the proposal was to offer a much cheaper alternative to NASA's 90-day study from 1989 by a factor of US$30 billion.
-Although it did not gather much mainstream attention, NASA dedicated much time to assembling a very detailed and thorough proposal.
-However, the entire Space Exploration Initiative was cancelled soon after the proposal's completion, and NASA had to close the Office of Space Exploration in March of 1993.
+The main purpose of the proposal was to offer a much less expensive alternative to NASA's 90-day study from 1989 by a factor of US$30 billion.
+Although it did not gather much mainstream attention, NASA dedicated much time to assembling a detailed and thorough proposal.
+However, the entire Space Exploration Initiative was cancelled soon after the proposal's completion, and NASA closed the Office of Space Exploration in March 1993.

 Overview

 The First Lunar Outpost (FLO) was the most comprehensive moonbase study under the Space Exploration Initiative (SEI).
 It was intended to be the flagship of the program from which other proposals such as ILREC would have to compete.
-The FLO concept incorporated many recommendations from the 1991 Stafford Synthesis report, mainly the use of a Nova class super heavy launch vehicle to minimize assembly and operations in LEO and on the surface of the Moon.
-FLO was a major change from previous SEI proposals as the vehicle was standalone and expendable rather than reusable and being staged off of Space Station Freedom.
-The design was based on of massive yet simple launchers to carry massive amounts of payloads at once rather than many small and complicated launches.
+The FLO concept incorporated many recommendations from the 1991 Stafford Synthesis report, mainly the use of a Nova class super heavy launch vehicle to minimize assembly and operations in low Earth orbit and on the surface of the Moon.
+FLO was a major change from previous SEI proposals as the vehicle was standalone and expendable rather than reusable and being staged off of Space Station Freedom (later known as the International Space Station).
+The design was based on of massive yet simple launchers to carry massive payloads at once rather than many small and complicated launches.
 This was to reduce cost and development time.
 The program would have almost completely consisted of existing technology such as the Saturn and Space Station with only the landing vehicle needing to be developed.